topesoul/test/cleanedREADME.md

 - **Google Chrome Developer Tools**: Used to test responsiveness across devices.
 - **W3C Markup Validator**: Ensured there were no syntax errors in the project.
 - **W3C CSS Validator**: Ensured CSS code was error-free.
+- **JSHint**: Validated JavaScript code for potential errors and ensured adherence to best practices.

 ### Known Issues and Fixes